How to contribute to xPack OpenOCD

 ).

-The XBB build scripts use a local cache such that files are downloaded only during the first run, later runs being able to use the cached files.
+The XBB build scripts utilise a local cache such that files are downloaded only during the first execution, later executions being able to utilise the cached files.

 However, occasionally some servers may not be available, and the builds may fail.